Whistled language of Aas: History

 The use of the language was first documented in the 15th century.

 The local topography, notably including deep valleys, allows for quality sound transmission, with a usable range of over 2 km.
 The inhabitants of the area therefore began using a whistled transposition of the Gascon dialect of the Occitan language as a means of communicating between the pastures and the village, or from one part of a valley to another.

+The language was transmitted from generation to generation, however, rural flight and the adoption of new communication techniques caused this transmission to cease.

 After being informed of the practice, René-Guy Busnel, acoustician and directeur d'études (university educator) at the École pratique des hautes études, documented the whistled language in 1950.
 The natural use of the language in the Ossau Valley ceased toward the end of the 20th century as the agricultural lifestyle disappeared along with the passing of the final remaining goatherds who used the language.
 Anne Pallas, the last historical user of the language, died in 1999.

-Phonology and transmission

-The language is articulated around four vowels (i, e, à, o) and four consonants (ke, ye, che, ge).
-The language was transmitted from generation to generation, however, rural flight and the adoption of new communication techniques caused this transmission to cease.